Hewlett-Packard: Corporate social responsibility

+In May 2011, HP released a Global Responsibility report covering accomplishments in 2010.
+It provides a comprehensive view of HP's global citizenship programs, performance, and goals and describes how HP used its technology, influence, and expertise to make a positive impact on the world.

 HP was listed in Greenpeace's Guide to Greener Electronics that ranks electronics manufacturers according to their policies on sustainability, energy and climate, and green products.
 In November 2011, HP secured first place (out of 15) in this ranking with a score of 5.9.
 It scored the most points on the new Sustainable Operations criteria, having the best program for measuring and reducing emissions of greenhouse gases from its suppliers and scoring maximum points for its thorough paper procurement policy.
 In the November 2012 report, HP was ranked second with a score of 5.7.